joleitner/cardano-car-documents/README.md

 ### Blockfrost.io - Cardano API
 To easily retrieve data from the Cardano Blockchain, the API of [Blockfrost.io](https://blockfrost.io/) is used.
-The creation of a free account is required.
+The creation of a free account is required and can be done [here](https://blockfrost.io/auth/signin).
 After logging in, you can create a new 'Project' via the Dashboard.
 Assign a project name and select 'Cardano testnet' as the network.
 To use the API with this project, the `PROJECT ID` has to be entered in the `.env` file.